 No doubt you will be festooned with safety gear, the crucial bit being a VHF radio, maybe two - one fixed on the boat and one hand held.
 A mobile phone is handy but absolutely should not be relied on, it runs out of battery and the coverage is not complete - but if push comes to shove a 999 call might get you help.
-In 2013 you communicate with Belfast coastguard in the south and Stornoway in the north, the border I think being the Gulf of Corryvreckan (but there is plenty of overlap).
-In my living memory Oban coastguard closed down and not much changed, and then in 2012 Clyde closed down and I suspect nothing much will change.
-The crucial local knowledge will still be there with the lifeboats.
+From 2013 you communicate with Belfast coastguard in the south and Stornoway in the north, the border I think being the Gulf of Corryvreckan (but there is plenty of overlap).
+In my living memory Oban coastguard closed down and not much changed, and then in 2012 Clyde closed down and again nothing much seemed to change.
+The crucial local knowledge is still there with the lifeboats.
 Unlike in some parts of England, in Scotland we do not have any National Coastwatch stations keeping an eye out (it must be the English and Welsh, not the Scottish nation they mean).

 If all else fails, and you have one, then activate your EPIRB (Emergency Position Indicating Radio Beacon) or PLB (Personal Locator Beacon).

 And the absolutely final resort is to get into your liferaft.
 Anyone who has done an RYA (Royal Yachting Association) survival course will appreciate just why this is the last resort.
 Difficult to get into from the sea, almost impossible to right if inverted, bloody cold, and makes you seasick.
 So stay on your boat until it is so low in the water that you have to step up into the liferaft, or you are on fire.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE